 As a consumer and online shopper, your visitors don’t have a lot of patience for multiple screens and a ton of requirements.
 Some of the ways that you can keep onboarding simple include:

-- Enable a single sign-on – this is a feature that allows visitors to sign onto your site using an existing account such as Facebook or Google.
+- Enable a single sign-on: This is a feature that allows visitors to sign onto your site using an existing account such as Facebook or Google.
 One company increased conversion rates by 60% with this simple tool.

-- Reduce options – consumers like to have options, but not too many.
+- Reduce options: Consumers like to have options, but not too many.
 An endless amount of options can lead to indecision and fewer conversions.
 When onboarding, offer just a few options.

-- Show progress – setting expectations is important online.
+- Show progress: Setting expectations is important online.
 Let users know what lies ahead if you need them to fill out some forms and provide a progress bar to show them how much further they have to go.

-- Consolidate steps – do you really need four screens for your checkout process, or can you bring it down to three, or even two?
+- Consolidate steps: Do you really need four screens for your checkout process, or can you bring it down to three, or even two?
 Make your registration and checkout procedures as clear and streamlined as possible.

 Consumers are going to find your business online and often judge it by its website’s speed and performance.
 By following these five tips, you can not only create a better customer experience but also increase your conversion rates and boost your bottom-line results.
+It’s also important to consider that the easiest way is to contact a top website design agency that can provide a comprehensive solution for your business to be sure your website is always up and running smoothly.